 - If you have questions about possible violations of these laws, please contact the Attorney General's Office, Fair Labor Division at 617-727-3465.

-- If you have questions about statewide permit approval process for holiday openings, please contact the Division of Occupational Safety's Minimum Wage Program at 617-626-6952.
+- If you have questions about statewide permit approval process for holiday openings, please contact the Minimum Wage Program of the Department of Labor Standards at 617-626-6952.

 While this summary is designed to provide the general information you need, you can also refer to the statutes: M.G.L.
 Chapter 149, § 148 and "The Wage Act" and M.G.L.
 Chapter 136, § 6, which outlines the 55 exemptions from the general prohibition against businesses opening on Sundays.
-If a business does not fall into one or more of the statutory exemptions it may not lawfully operate on Sundays, unless the employer is granted a one day permit.
+If a business does not fall under one or more of the statutory exemptions, it may not lawfully operate on Sundays, unless the employer is granted a one-day permit.
 M.G.L.
 Chapter 136, § 7.

-While Massachusetts law bars many types of businesses from opening on Sundays, most retail establishments can open without a permit on Sundays.
+While Massachusetts law bars many types of businesses from opening on Sundays, most retail establishments may open without a permit on Sundays.
 However, you would be well-served to check the provisions of the law if you have any questions.
-A business that is not covered by one of the exemptions may apply to the police chief in the city or town where that business is located for a one day permit to work on Sunday.
+A business that is not covered by one of the exemptions may apply to the police chief in the city or town where that business is located for a one-day permit to work on Sunday.
 M.G.L.
 Chapter 136, § 7.

-There are special provisions that apply to certain retail establishments who choose to operate on Sundays, which require payment of premium pay and prohibit employers from requiring employees to work on Sundays.
+Special provisions, discussed below, which apply to certain retail establishments that choose to operate on Sundays, require payment of premium pay and prohibit employers from requiring employees to work on Sundays.